nestle/ghe-automation-kit/README.md

 ## License

-This project is licensed under the MIT License.
+Corresponding code is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.